djeada/Linux-Notes/notes/disk_usage.md

 ## Challenges

-1. Display the disk usage of the current directory.
+1. Display the size of the current directory.
-2. Display the disk usage of the /home directory.
+2. Display the size of the `/home` directory.
 3. Find the 10 largest directories in the entire system.